Chamoli district: History

-Khasa confined Garhwal of hundreds of Garhi in to fifty-two Garhi only.
-One vashudev general of khasas established his regime on the northern border of garhwal and founded his capital in joshimath then Kartikeypur.
+vashudev established his regime on the northern border of garhwal and founded his capital in joshimath then Kartikeypur.
 Vashudev katyuri was the founder of katyura dynasty in Garhwal and they reign Garhwal over hundreds of years in this period of katyuri regime Aadi Sankaracharya visited Garhwal and established Jyotrimath (now in Chamoli) which is one of the four Mathas established by Aadi Sankaracharya.
 In Bharat varsh other these are Dwarika, Puri and Sringeri.
 He also reinstated idol of Lord Badrinath in Badrinath(town), before this the idol of Badrinath was hidden in Narad-Kund by the fear of Budhas.
 After this ethicist of vaidic cult started to pilgrim Badrinath.

 According to Pt.
 Harikrishna Raturi, King Bhanu Pratap was the first ruler of Panwar dynasty in Garhwal who founded Chanpur-Garhi as his capital.
 This was the strongest garh (fort) of the fifty-two in of garhwal.

 The devastating earthquake of 8 September 1803 weakened the economic and administrative set-up of Garhwal state.
 Taking advantage of the situation, Gorkhas attacked Garhwal under the command of Amar Singh Thapa and Hastidal Chanturia.
 They established there, reign over half of the Garhwal in 1804 up to 1815 this region remain under Gorkha rule.

 Meanwhile, the king of the Panwar dynasty, Raja Sudarshan Shah, contacted the East India Company and sought help.
 With the help of the British he defeated the Gorkas and merged the eastern part of Alaknanda and Mandakini along with the capital Srinagar and the capital of Garhwal was set up at Tehri instead of Srinagar.
 In the beginning, British rulers kept this area under Dehradun and Saharanpur.
 But later on, the British established a new district in this area and named it Pauri.
 Today's Chamoli was a tehsil of the same.
 On 24 February 1960, tehsil Chamoli was upgraded to a new district.
 In October 1997, two complete tehsil and two other blocks (partially) of district Chamoli were merged into a new formed district, Rudraprayag.